9 Helpful Tips For Fathers Seeking Full Custody Of Their Children

 If both parents are willing to make it work, joint custody is often the ideal situation for children.
 However, if it is clear that a father should fight for full custody, the courts may not be as locked into traditional parenting roles as many fathers might fear.

-“My experience on the front lines of custody disputes is that gender is not the first factor that courts look to when determining who to place the children with,” Texas family attorney Holly Davis says.
+“My experience on the front lines of custody disputes is that gender is not the first factor that courts look to when determining who to place the children with,” says Texas family attorney Holly Davis.
 Because family courts are the highest trafficked part of the legal system, even conservative judges encounter a wide cross section of American families.
 They see breadwinning moms and primary caregiver dads often enough to be attentive to details about individual cases.

 Still, petitioning for sole physical custody is rare.
 Most divorces end with shared custody because it is often the best scenario for the child.
 But if there is reason to fight for full custody — if safety is an issue, if a a father is by far the most involved parent, and if it is in the best-interest of the child — there are routes forward.
 Here is what advice experts have for fathers seeking full custody.